 Take Plenty of Snacks and Money

-Hit and miss in part, the short story is that the food is pretty dire, especially the higher you climb.
-You tire of the same foods and the bland tastes and your loss of appetite only aids the pain.
-Take plenty of snacks with you such as protein bars and chocolate like Snickers – a little bit of sugar helps pull you through, as does your favourite comfort foods.
+The short and honest story is that the food on the Everest Base Camp Trek is pretty dire, especially the higher you climb.
+You tire of the same foods, and the bland tastes and your loss of appetite only aids the pain.
+Take plenty of snacks with you, such as protein bars and chocolate, like Snickers – a little bit of sugar helps pull you through, as does your favourite comfort foods.
 Or indulge in a slice of cake from the highest bakery in the world at Lobuche, despite the hefty $8+ price tag!

-Food and drink becomes more expensive the higher you go (due to the effort require to transport it up there) with bottled water in particular gaining a hefty price tag.
-Consider using the water purification tablets or a water purification filter bottle to save money.
+Food and drink become more expensive the higher you go (due to the effort required to transport it up there) with bottled water, in particular, gaining a hefty price tag.
+Consider using water purification tablets or a water purification filter bottle to save money.

 Showers, access to the highest Wi-Fi connection in the world (which is sketchy at best) and battery recharging will set you back anywhere between 350-500 rupees / from $5 to $10 or more.
-I had a local SIM card from Kathmandu, but the data on that only works for a few days as reception quickly fades, especially around the 4,000 metre level.
+I had a local SIM card from Kathmandu, but the data on that only works for a few days since reception quickly fades, especially around the 4,000-metre level.

 Bring US Dollars With You